 Catalog-based solutions are supposed to make buying simple and quick.
-But for end users, suppliers and procurement, a catalog can quickly go from solution to time-sucking nightmare.
+But for end-users, suppliers, and procurement, a catalog can quickly go from solution to time-sucking nightmare.

 The problem starts when end users sit down to buy something.
-Every second that end users encounter an obstacle or delay to making their needed purchase, they’re inching closer to spending more in resource time than they will on their chosen item.
-Whether it’s login access issues, navigating duplicate catalogs to find the right one or scrolling through lists of similar SKU entries to understand all of the differences, any results other than a nearly immediate purchase starts to become a waste of time and money for the business.
+Every second that end users encounter an obstacle or delay to making their needed purchase, they’re inching closer to spending more resource time than they will on their chosen item.
+Whether it’s login access issues, navigating duplicate catalogs to find the right one, or scrolling through lists of similar SKU entries to understand all of the differences, any results other than a nearly immediate purchase start to become a waste of time and money for the business.

 Procurement can try to keep end users up to date on the available choices and selections for corporate catalogs, but ultimately, they’ll start to encounter the same problem: maintaining such an effort diverts procurement resources away from more important projects, like resourcing a major category.
-What’s more, since end user needs change frequently, catalog data ages fast.
+What’s more, since end-user needs to change frequently, catalog data ages fast.
 This requires procurement organizations to constantly update catalog content regardless of whether the catalog might be used or not.